GizmekOrochi/NovaC/README.md

 The framework only assumes the existence of:

-* Source code
+* Source Code
 * Tokens
-* AST nodes
+* AST Nodes
 * Passes
 * Artifacts

 Everything else belongs to the language being built.

+If a language requires:

+* Classes
+* Ownership
+* Bytecode
+* JIT Compilation
+* Garbage Collection
+* Borrow Checking
+* Coroutines
+* Pattern Matching

-If a language requires functions, classes, modules, ownership systems, garbage collection, bytecode, JIT compilation, or entirely different concepts, those features should be implemented by the language rather than embedded into the framework.
+those concepts should be implemented by the language itself.

 ---